candiceojleung/candice-leung-capstone/README.md

   }
 ```

-[!NOTE]
+>[!NOTE]
 - All endpoints require authentication via a JWT token in the Authorization header (e.g., Authorization: Bearer <token>).
 - Severity ratings are on a scale of 1 (mild) to 3 (severe).
 - Categories for resources can include topics like mental health (categoryId:1), physical symptoms (categoryId:2), or general health tips (categoryId:3).

 ## Roadmap

-Scope your project as a sprint.
-Break down the tasks that will need to be completed and map out timeframes for implementation working back from the capstone due date.
+***WEEK 1***
+***Initialize project:***
+- Create client
+  - react project with routes and boilerplate pages
+- Create server
+  - express project with routing, with placeholder 200 responses

+***Work on backend:***
+- Create table
+- Create migrations
+- Create content to populate database with
+- Run seed
+- Deploy client and server projects so all commits will be reflected in production

+***Work on frontend:***
+**Feature: Create account**
+  - Implement register page + form
+  - Create POST /users/register endpoint
+**Feature: Login**
+  - Implement login page + form
+  - Create POST /users/login endpoint
+**Feature: Implement JWT tokens**
+  - Server: Update expected requests / responses on protected endpoints
+  - Client: Store JWT in local storage, include JWT on axios calls

+***WEEKEND 1***
+**Feature: Calendar**
+  - Generate functionality to highlight severity in calendar view
+  - Allow users to click into specific days and GET log for the day

+***WEEK 2***
+**Feature: Symptom Tracker**
+  - Create preselected options
+  - Create POST request to log entries
+  - Create PUT request to update entries
+  - Create DELETE request to delete entries
+  - States for add & update log entries
+**Feature: HomePage**
+  - create homepage
+  - link to other pages
+**Feature: Resource Page**
+  - Create sample articles, and resources

+***WEEKEND 2***
+- Bug fixes

+- DEMO DAY

 ---
 ## Future Implementations
-- implementing a chat bot to answer questions and find resources for users
+- Implementing a chat bot to answer questions and find resources for users
-- implement a food tracker and utilize an external api to record nutritional value to better help educate users on what food is best for their medical conditions
+- Implement a food tracker and utilize an external api to record nutritional value to better help educate users on what food is best for their medical conditions
+- Implement a sleep, water, weight tracker as well
+- Show statistics on changes in the above metrics
-- create a community channel for users to share their experiences
+- Create a community page for users to share their experiences